faja/mightymanuals/src/LINUX_INTERNALS/NETWORK/packet-flow.md

   it allocates SKB data structures (SKB == socket kernel buffer, `struct sk_buff`) via `alloc_skb()`
-- hence, if traffic is busy, you can see `ksoftirq` thread consuming a lot of CPU by `net_rx_action`, there are 3 cases, when that fuction stops:
+- hence, if traffic is busy, you can see `ksoftirq` thread consuming a lot of CPU by `net_rx_action`, but of course it has a limited budget to run.
+  There are 3 cases, when that fuction stops:
     - there is no more data to read from
-    - it consumed too much CPU, exceeding its limit/`budget`
+    - it exceeded `budget` defined by `net.core.netdev_budget` – amount of packets that can be handled at most in a single run
-    - it took too long to finish
+    - it took too long to finish (`net.core.netdev_budget_usecs`)
     - (you can find the details on the above here `/proc/net/softnet_stat`)